-- (1) Property leased from affiliates of COAG. - (2) Acquired an indirect equity interest
+(1) Property leased from affiliates of COAG.

-Each of our leases from affiliates of COAG has been independently reviewed by the independent members of the Company's Board of Directors and provide for market rent as of the date the leases were entered.
+Each of our leases from affiliates of COAG were entered into at a time when COAG was a related party of the Company and such leases were independently reviewed by the independent members of the Company's Board of Directors and provide for market rent as of the date the leases were entered.
 For this purpose, "market rent" is defined as the rental income that a property would reasonably command in the open market as indicated by current rents being paid for comparable space.
 The initial terms for these leases expire November 2029 and generally have renewal options of 5 year periods.
-It is anticipated that all leases with COAG shall be extended by exercising the options.

-We lease thirty-two of our dealership facilities from arm's length third parties.
-The leases for these locations expire between June 2017 and April 2037.
-We hold options to renew twenty-four of these leases for terms ending in 2049.
-Management believes it has strong relationships with its landlords.
+We lease fifty of our dealership facilities from other arm's length third parties.
+The leases for these locations expire between January 2019 and December 2038.
+We hold options to renew forty of these leases for terms ending in 2049.
+Management believes it has strong relationships with such landlords.